Postgraduate Course: Governance, Development and Poverty in Africa (PGSP11327)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 |Summary||African states are often characterized as dysfunctional or failing to deliver public services and uphold the rule of law.
 Drawing on the academic literature and empirical research the course examines key issues linked to governance in Africa including the influence of international organisations and other external political and economic actors, the implementation of development policies, the role of traditional authorities and customary law, civil society and corruption.
 The course situates the debates on good governance, development and poverty alleviation in their historical, social and political context to enable students to critically engage with development in theory and practice with a focus on sub-Sahara Africa.

 Please note that this is the mandatory core course for the MSc Africa and International Development.
 Students from other programmes can be admitted to this course but only if they have previously taken a course on Africa, either at undergraduate or postgraduate level.

-2. Measuring governance:
+2. From government to governance:

 Student Learning Experience: